Anthony Bean Community Theater: Productions

 ABCT's productions combine classic works with locally inspired storytelling.
 The company has staged A Raisin in the Sun, Fences, High School Musical, and other community-based productions.

 In 2025, ABCT premiered 504: The Hip-Hop Musical at the Orpheum Theater, featuring more than 75 young performers.
 The show highlighted the experiences of New Orleans teens during and after Hurricane Katrina, blending hip-hop, bounce, and spoken word with scenes depicting the city's recovery.

 Recognition

 In December 2018, ABCT received the August Wilson American Century Cycle Award from the Pittsburgh Post-Gazette and the August Wilson House / Daisy Wilson Artist Community.
 The award honors theaters that have completed full productions of the ten-play American Century Cycle by August Wilson.
 ABCT is among the few theaters nationwide to reach this milestone.

 Founder Anthony Bean has been recognized for over fifty years of work in Black theatre and arts education.
 Before launching ABCT, he co-founded the Ethiopian Theatre Company in the 1970s, one of New Orleans' earliest Black theatre collectives.
-He has received honors from Southern University at New Orleans and local arts and community organizations for his committment to mentorship and cultural preservation.
+He has received honors from Southern University at New Orleans and local arts and community organizations for his commitment to mentorship and cultural preservation.